 Well, you get the picture— pancakes with jelly in between them.
 Quite the support system, isn’t it?

 For serious spinal anatomy, see this web page from the American Academy of Orthopaedic Surgeons.

 Muscles are one source of low-back pain.
 Most of us recall all too well the soreness we felt after shoveling that big snowfall of the driveway, or the discomfort after that weekend we spent too much time working in the garden.

 Muscle soreness may last a few days, but it’s different from disk pain, which can linger for weeks or even months.
 In those cases, the outer ring of the disk, called the annulus, can tear.
 The inner, jelly-like material may bulge and press on a nerve (herniated disk).
 If the vertebra is worn (disk degeneration), the bone may start to irritate adjoining tissues.

 Because of this complicated anatomy, it’s important to get a good diagnosis.
-X-rays are important for seeing the bony structures.
-An MRI can depict muscles, nerves and disks.
+X-rays are important for seeing bony structures.
+An MRI can depict muscles, nerves, and disks.
 The doctor may also order CT scans for a more detailed view of the spine.

-Treatment falls into one of three categories: medication, physical therapy and surgery.
-Aspirin or acetominophin are time-tested drugs with few side effects.
+Aspirin or acetaminophen are time-tested drugs with few side effects.
 Nonsteroidal anti-inflammatory drugs like ibuprofen and naproxen can help reduce pain and swelling.
 Narcotics are occasionally prescribed for acute pain.
 Steroids, either oral or injected, deliver a super dose of anti-inflammatory medication.